bullhorn/rest-api-docs/source/includes/entityref/paybill/_billingsyncbatchfileattachment.md

-# Pay & Bill - BillingSyncBatchFileAttachment
+# Pay and Bill - BillingSyncBatchFileAttachment

 File attachments that can be associated with a BillingSyncBatch.